About the Books

 - Important themes such as making friends, facing difficult problems, losing people you love, and surviving tough situations.

-21. The last chapter of book four is titled "The Beginning."
+21. The last chapter of the fourth book is titled "The Beginning."
 Why would the last chapter carry this title?
 What is beginning?
 What has ended?
-The last line of this book is "As Hagrid had said, what would come, would come...and he would have to meet it when it did" (page 734).
+The last line of this book is "As Hagrid had said, what would come, would come...and he would have to meet it when it did" (p.
+734).
 What do you anticipate Harry and his friends will have to meet next?

 Discussion guide written by Kylene Beers, Assistant Professor of Reading at the University of Houston, Texas, editor of the NCTE Journal Voices From the Middle, and co-author of Into Focus: Understanding and Creating Middle School Readers.